 This is surely not for fearful kids, but for the daredevils and older kids, zip lining is wild fun and you can't go wrong with this choice.
 This is once again especially perfect if your travels are taking you to scenic destinations.

 This one may come as a surprise but Ninja Warrior gyms are a big up-and-coming activity.
 You don't have to be super fit and athletic to enjoy the swinging, jumping, and climbing obstacles.

 Ninja Gyms are not super popular yet so they may be hard to find but if there is one near your travels, this is a great gift for kids.

 My kids love music and if yours do too, they will be over the moon excited to go travel to see their favorite band.
-This one is a really great way to combine travel into your gift.
-Search for concerts by artist and let far away venues be a possibility.
+This one is a great way to combine travel into your gift.
+Search for concerts by artists and let far away venues be a possibility.

 - 26 Gift Ideas For Hikers

 - 2020 Gift Ideas For Mindfulness + Health Lovers